nahlmb/nahlmb.dev/readme.md

+# Overview

-Bismillah, Alhamdulillah, Washalatu Wasalam 'Ala Rasulillah. a official personal site of me, i think is important to have a personal site as developer or even other profesion, generaly documentation, writings is important for everyone, and for developer especialy web developer, public personal site is our living example of our work, we need it to show our portofolio, not only that, sometimes we forgot what things that we learned, or there is things that we want to share to others.
+<code>Bismillah, Alhamdulillah, Washalatu Wasalam 'Ala Rasulillah.
+a official personal site of me, i think is important to have a personal site as developer or even other profesion, generaly documentation, writings is important for everyone, and for developer especialy web developer, public personal site is our living example of our work, we need it to show our portofolio, not only that, sometimes we forgot what things that we learned, or there is things that we want to share to others.

 So personal site will be really good tools for us to show portofolio and sharing, and making documentation!